Max. Altitude

 03

-Drive to Syange from Kathmandu.
+Day 03: Drive from Kathmandu to Syange

 Maximum Altitude

-1,120 m.
+1,120 m

 Meals